excom-ai/excom-ai-context-mesh/examples/banking/playbooks/transaction_dispute.md

 2. **Review Transaction Details**
    - Get account transactions to locate the disputed transaction
-   - Confirm amount, date, and merchant
+   - Confirm amount, date, and merchant with the customer

 3. **Assess Dispute Type**
    - **Unauthorized**: Customer didn't make the transaction